 Can I Still Sell My Home?

-Foreclosure is an uncertain and a stressful time for many homeowners.
+Foreclosure is an uncertain and stressful time for many homeowners.
 If all else fails, you can try and get out from under the financial burden while still having something to show for it by selling your home.
 However, there are two main reasons why it’s not as simple as calling up a real estate agent and handling the issue:

 - Traditional home selling is a prolonged process, and if you’re in the later foreclosure stages, you’re likely not going to have the time to get it sold before your home goes to auction.